 What is the Risk to Marine Wildlife?

 Bird flu can have devastating impacts on marine wildlife, particularly seabirds and shorebirds, potentially leading to significant population declines or even local extinctions.

-With migratory birds returning to Australia this spring, there is a very real risk that they will bring bird flu.
+The deadly H5N1 strain can also be transmitted between mammals, as shown by the ‘unprecedented’ mass deaths of elephant seals and sea lions in South America.
 The virus reached South America in 2022 and spread from north to south within six months, killing an estimated 30,000 sea lions.

-Australia has many unique species, such as Australian sea lions, which are at great risk from bird flu.
+Australia has many unique marine species, such as Australian sea lions, which are at great risk from bird flu.
 This endemic species is already endangered, with only about 12,000 individuals remaining.
 Mass mortalities such as those observed in South America would be a devastating blow for Australian sea lion populations.

 What Should be Done to Protect Australian Wildlife from Bird Flu?